JosephSun/cliffordfajardo.github.io/_posts/2015-11-27-time-complexity-explained.md

 ### Big O notation:
 When talking about time complexity, you might also hear the term Big O or Big O notation.
 Big O notation simply refers to the measure of the execution time of an algorithm.
-Under the term Big O, you have have specific terms that describe the measure of your algorithm.
-You might here an engineer say "I just optimized my quadratic time function, to run at linear."
+Also, under the term Big O, you have have specific terms that describe the how long an algorithm takes to execute.
+You might here an engineer say "I just optimized my quadratic time function, to run at linear time."
 Here are some of types of the Big-O notations we'll be learning about (which are also the most common):

 - **O(1)**  ----- Constant time
 - **O(n)**  ----- Linear time